Port Pirie (Nyrstar)

 Archive of EPA lead in air results

-EPA data are not used to assess Nyrstar’s compliance against the licence limit(s).
+EPA data is not used to assess Nyrstar’s compliance against the licence limit(s).

-The lead in air concentrations are measured using high volume air samplers according to the Australian Standard method for total suspended particles which are particles of size less than 50 µm (millionths of a metre) and it includes a mixture of large and fine particles.
+The LiA concentrations are measured using high volume air samplers according to the Australian Standard method for total suspended particles which are particles of size less than 50 µm (millionths of a metre) and it includes a mixture of large and fine particles.

 This instrument is used to collect total suspended particle samples by drawing a large known volume of air through a pre-weighed filter for 24 hours.
 After sampling, the filter is re-weighed and the difference in filter weight is the collected particulate matter mass.
 Dividing the mass by the volume of air sampled gives the concentration of TSP.
 The particulate matter retained on the filter is analysed to determine the concentration of lead by an analytical laboratory.